joagre/ratatoskr/ideas/r.md

 ## Character literals

 A character literal is a Unicode code point enclosed within single quotation marks.
-A Unicode character takes up four bytes.
+A Unicode character consists of four bytes.

 Examples: